bendr/bender/spec/data-model.md

 There is a parent-child relationship between the component of a view or content view and components that appear within the view.

+A **Bender attribute node** consists of:

+* an identifier string, which may be empty and must be unique within the component;
+* an optional namespace URI;
+* a name;
+* a list of child nodes, which may be DOM text nodes or Bender text nodes.

+Bender attribute nodes are placeholders for attributes on elements that can be referred to by their id (attribute nodes in the DOM do not have an id.)

 A **Bender text node** consists of: